fawda123/WRTDStidal/README.md

 ![](README_files/figure-html/unnamed-chunk-12-1.png)

 The `prdnrmplot` function is similar to the `fitplot` function with the exception that predicted and normalized results are shown together.
-Observed chlorophyll values are also removed.
-This plot would typically be used to evaluate the relative effects of salinity changes on chlorophyll given that the normalized results are independent of changes in freshwater inputs.
+Observed values from the original response variable are also removed.
+This plot would typically be used to evaluate the relative effects of salinity or flow changes on the response variable given that the normalized results are independent of changes in freshwater inputs.

 ```r